RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 #> [1] 0.4
 ```

 More broadly, to tell causal stories we need to bring together both theory and a detailed knowledge of what we are interested in [@Cunningham2021, p.
 4].
-In Chapter \@ref(gather-data) we discussed gathering data which we observed about the world.
+In Chapter \@ref(gather-data) we discussed gathering data that we observed about the world.
 In this chapter we are going to be more active about turning the world into the data that we need.
 As the researcher we will decide what to measure and how, and we will need to define what we are interested in and what we are not.
 We will be active participants in the data generating process.
-That is, if we want to use this data then as researchers we have to go out and hunt it, if you like.
+That is, if we want to use this data, then as researchers we must go out and hunt it, if you like.

-### Randomized sampling
+### Randomization

-Correlation can be enough in some settings, but in order to be able to make forecasts when things change and the circumstances are slightly different we need to understand causation.
+Correlation can be enough in some settings, but in order to be able to make forecasts when things change, and the circumstances are slightly different we need to understand causation.
 The key is the counterfactual: what would have happened in the absence of the treatment.
-Ideally we could keep everything else constant, randomly divide the world into two groups, and then treat one and not the other.
+Ideally, we could keep everything else constant, randomly divide the world into two groups, and treat one and not the other.
 Then we can be pretty confident that any difference between the two groups is due to that treatment.
 The reason for this is that if we have some population and we randomly select two groups from it, then our two groups (provided they are both big enough) should have the same characteristics as the population.
 Randomized controlled trials (RCTs) and A/B testing attempt to get us as close to this 'gold standard' as we can hope.
 When we, and others such as @athey2017state, use language like gold standard to refer to these approaches, we do not mean to imply that they are perfect.
-Just that they are generally better than most of the other options.
+Just that they can be better than most of the other options.

 What we hope to be able to do is to find treatment and control groups that are the same, but for the treatment.
-This means that establishing the control is critical because when we do that we establish the counterfactual.

-We might be worried about underlying trends, which is one issue with a before-and-after comparison, or selection bias, which could occur when we allow self-selection.
+This means that establishing the control group is critical because when we do that, we establish the counterfactual.
+We might be worried about, say, underlying trends, which is one issue with a before-and-after comparison, or selection bias, which could occur when we allow self-selection.
 Either of these issues could result in biased estimators.
 We use randomization to go some way to addressing these.

-To get started, we generate a simulated dataset and then randomly sample from it.
-We will set it up so that 25 per cent of people like blue and 75 per cent like white.
-And further that 80 per cent of people like dogs and 20 per cent like cats.
-Simulation is a critical part of the workflow advocated in this book.
+To get started, we simulate a population, and then randomly sample from it.
+We will set it up so that half the population likes blue, and the other half likes white.
+And further, if someone likes blue then they almost surely prefer dogs, but if they like white then they almost surely prefer cats.
+The approach of heavily using simulation is a critical part of the workflow advocated in this book.
 This is because we know roughly what the outcomes should be from the analysis of simulated data.
 Whereas if we go straight to analyzing the real data then we do not know if unexpected outcomes are due to our own analysis errors, or actual results.
 Another good reason it is useful to take this approach of simulation is that when you are working in teams the analysis can get started before the data collection and cleaning is completed.
 That simulation will also help the collection and cleaning team think about tests they should run on their data.

 ```r